LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 Axom's implementation of Equi-Z is data parallel and can run on the CPU and the GPU.
 First, the zones of interest are identified and they are classified as clean or mixed.
-Clean consist of a single material and are pulled out early into a new mesh while mixed zones are sent into the Equi-Z algorithm to reconstruct zones where material interfaces exist.
-The two meshes are finally merged to form a single output mesh.
+Clean zones consist of a single material and are pulled out early into a new mesh while mixed zones are processed further.
+The Equi-Z algorithm reconstructs zones with boundaries along material interfaces.
+The clean zones mesh and reconstructed zones mesh are merged to form a single output mesh.
 The mesh may consist of multiple Blueprint shape types in an unstructured "mixed" topology.

 Axom's implementation supports 2D/3D zones from structured or unstructured topologies made of Finite Element Zoo elements *(e.g. triangles, quadrilaterals, tetrahedra, pyramids,